kpn-dsh/dsh-cli/developers.md

 robot = ["dsh_api/robot"]
 ```

-Because of the strong dependencies between the tool and the library,
+Because of the strong dependencies between the `dsh` tool and the library,
 they are often been worked on at the same time.
 In that case it is convenient to set the dependency to the local copy of the library: